 The manufacturing and distribution costs of a hearing aid are upside-down in comparison to the manufacturing and distribution costs of an iPad.

 The iPad is subject to hard, unfettered competition.
 Its manufacturer profit, marketing, R&D and dispensing costs combined take up 45% of the retail price.
 The production cost takes the balance (55%) of the retail price.

 Most hearing aids are made by the Big-6 consortium which shares patents and does business in a mutually beneficial way.
-The dispensing businesses sell the aids at a price around 3x their wholesale cost.
+The prices of hearing aids sold by dispensing businesses are around 3x their wholesale cost.
 In that case, the production cost of a hearing aid comprises only 8% of its bundled price.
 The remaining 92% is made up mostly of dispensing fees, administration salaries, and profits.

 Granted, the market structure is different for both products.
 For instance, the sheer sales volumes of iPads far surpass those of hearing aids: Apple sold 3Mn iPads in the first 72 hours of its recent launch.
 By contrast, 3Mn units are what the entire hearing aids industry sells in one year.
 This sales volume allows for different economies of scale, especially when it comes to retail.